Schedule demo

 7. Enter the polling interval time in minutes.

-8. If you are adding a new monitor from an Admin Server, select a Managed Server.
+8. If you are adding a new monitor from a Central Server, select a Probe Server.

 9. Provide the user name and password of user who has permission to access the DB2 database.
-The user name specified for collecting the data from DB2 Server should have either System Administrator role or the user should be the DB owner for master database.
+The user name specified for collecting the data from DB2 Server should have either System Administrator role or the minimum previleges mentioned in prerequisites.

 10. Select the option SSL is enabled if you have enabled SSL authentication for the given DB2 for i database.